 A little bit of history to give the story some context.
 I qualified as a Sports Therapist back in 2004.
 I’d spent 7 years working hard to become as proficient as possible.
-I was using an array of Sports Massage techniques combined with a variety of physiotherapy techniques primarily involving Maitland and Mulligan joint mobilisation.
-With some exercise based advice – for those rare clients with motivation to do any exercises!
+I was using an array of Sports Massage techniques combined with a variety of physiotherapy techniques involving Maitland and Mulligan joint mobilisation and exercise prescription – for those rare clients with motivation to do any exercises!
 See previous post Does Exercise Based Physiotherapy Actually Work?

 I had developed a methodology.
 One I believed was pretty good.
 Even if I do say so myself!
 To grossly simplify I was mobilising the nerve root of the muscles I was looking to affect before treating the muscles – including synergists and antagonists (that’s muscles that work with and oppose muscles for the non-technical readers).